chef/chef-web-docs/content/deprecations_ohai_filesystem_v2.md

 aliases = "/deprecations_ohai_filesystem_v2.html"
 +++

-In Ohai/Chef Client 13 we replaced the existing Filesystem plugin with the Filesystem V2 plugin.
+In Ohai/Chef Infra Client 13 we replaced the existing Filesystem plugin with the Filesystem V2 plugin.
 That was done by having Ohai populate both `node['filesystem']` and `node['filesystem_v2']` with the data previously found at `node['filesystem2']`.
-In Chef Client 14 we will no longer populate `node['filesystem2']`.
+In Chef Infra Client 14 we will no longer populate `node['filesystem2']`.

 ## Remediation